How to Choose a Web Designer

 - Pay attention to whether they'll try to stick within your budget, or whether they keep suggesting new add-ons that increase to the cost of your site.
 Remember, designers aren’t responsible for your budget -- you are.

 - Talk to some of their current and recent clients, to see how smooth the process was.
 You want someone who has good project management skills AND good communication skills.
 They have to listen to you, not just give advice.
+And they have to get back to you in a timely manner with phone calls and emails.

 - Ask them whether they will maintain your site after the initial design, and how much they'll charge for that.
 Some designers want to create new sites but don't want to maintain them.
 Someone like a virtual assistant (VA) may be able to maintain your site for a lower hourly fee, as long as the VA is skilled in website programming.
 Find out what types of programming are used in your site, so you can find someone to help you update it.